 Dr. Kahil El’Zabar & the Ethnic Heritage Ensemble

-As part of MISD‘s Summer Shakeup program, Ballroom Marfa is hosting Music Moves U, a workshop led by Dr. Kahil El’Zabar and his band, the Ethnic Heritage Ensemble.
-Led by Dr. El’Zabar, students build homemade instruments and then practice playing and improvising on these instruments.
-After practicing, the group has a dress rehearsal and performs a final show with the band.
-Students will investigate the properties of rhythm, ensemble performance, melodic and harmonic sensibilities, and improvisation, while learning about the history of music, team building, and personal expression.
+As part of Marfa Independent School District’s Summer Shakeup program, Ballroom Marfa hosted Music Moves U, a workshop led by Dr. Kahil El’Zabar and his band, the Ethnic Heritage Ensemble.
+Led by Dr. El’Zabar, students built homemade instruments and then practiced playing and improvising on these instruments.
+After practicing, the group performed a final show with the band.
+Students investigated the properties of rhythm, ensemble performance, melodic and harmonic sensibilities, and improvisation while learning about the history of music, team building, and personal expression.

-The class is free to attend and open to all students 10 years and older.
+The class was free to attend and open to all students 10 years and older.

 In-kind support provided by Crowley Theater and MISD.